MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-Anchorages/part-110-Anchorage-Regulations/subpart-B-Anchorage-Grounds/section-110.195.md

 (3) *Upper Venice Anchorage.* An area 1.2 miles in length along the left descending bank of the river from mile 10.0 to mile 11.2 above Head of Passes with the west limit 1,200 feet from the ALWP of the right descending bank.

-(4) *Boothville Anchorage.* An area 5.5 miles in length along the right descending bank of the river extending from mile 13.0 to mile 18.5 above Head of Passes.
+(4) *Boothville Anchorage.* An area, 6.45 miles in length, along the right descending bank of the river extending from mile 12.05 to mile 18.5 Above Head of Passes.
 The width of the anchorage is 750 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 250 feet from the water's edge into the river as measured from the Low Water Reference Plane (LWRP).
 The outer boundary of the anchorage is a line parallel to the nearest bank 1,000 feet from the water's edge into the river as measured from the LWRP.

+Note 1 to paragraph (a)(4):

+Venice Revetment extends/runs adjacent to this anchorage.
+Mariners are urged to use caution in this anchorage.

 (5) *Ostrica Anchorage.* An area 1.4 miles in length along the right descending bank of the river extending from mile 23.0 to mile 24.4 above Head of Passes.
 The width of the anchorage is 800 feet.

 (6) *Port Sulphur Anchorage.* An area 2.2 miles in length along the left descending bank of the river, 800 feet wide, extending from mile 37.5 to mile 39.7 above Head of Passes.

-(7) *Magnolia Anchorage.* An area 2.1 miles in length along the right descending bank of the river extending from mile 45.5 to mile 47.6 above Head of Passes.
+(7) *Magnolia Anchorage.* An area, 2.2 miles in length, along the right descending bank of the river extending from mile 45.4 to mile 47.6 Above Head of Passes.
 The width of the anchorage is 700 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 400 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 1,100 feet from the water's edge into the river as measured from the LWRP.

+Note 2 to paragraph (a)(7):

+Point Michel and Diamond Revetments extend/run adjacent to this anchorage.
+Mariners are urged to use caution in this anchorage.

 (8) *Point Celeste Anchorage.* An area 2.2 miles in length along the right descending bank of the river extending from mile 49.8 to mile 52.0 above Head of Passes.
 The width of the anchorage is 400 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 400 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.

-(9) *Davant Anchorage.* An area 1.1 miles in length along the left descending bank of the river extending from mile 52.8 to mile 53.9 above Head of Passes.
+(9) *Davant Anchorage.* An area, 1.4 miles in length, along the left descending bank of the river extending from mile 52.5 to mile 53.9 Above Head of Passes.
 The width of the anchorage is 800 feet.

 (10) *Alliance Anchorage.* An area 2.0 miles in length along the right descending bank of the river extending from mile 63.8 to mile 65.8 above Head of Passes.
 The width of the anchorage is 400 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 400 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.

-(11) *Wills Point Anchorage.* An area 1.1 miles in length along the left descending bank of the river extending from mile 66.5 to mile 67.6 above Head of Passes.
-The width of the anchorage is 600 feet.
+(11) *Wills Point Anchorage.* An area, 1.1 miles in length, along the left descending bank of the river extending from mile 66.5 to mile 67.6 Above Head of Passes.
+The width of the anchorage is 500 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 200 feet from the water's edge into the river as measured from the LWRP.
-The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.
+The outer boundary of the anchorage is a line parallel to the nearest bank 700 feet from the water's edge into the river as measured from the LWRP.

-(12) *Cedar Grove Anchorage.* An area, 1.34 miles in length along the right descending bank of the river extending from mile 69.56 to mile 70.9 Above Head of Passes.
+(12) *Cedar Grove Anchorage.* An area, 1.34 miles in length, along the right descending bank of the river extending from mile 69.56 to mile 70.9 Above Head of Passes.
 The width of the anchorage is 500 feet.
-The inner boundary of the anchorage, mile 69.56 to mile 70.9, is a line parallel to the nearest bank 200 feet from the water's edge into the river as measured from the LWRP.
+The inner boundary of the anchorage is a line parallel to the nearest bank 200 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 700 feet from the water's edge into the river as measured from the LWRP.

+Note 3 to paragraph (*a*)(12):

+Jesuit Bend Revetment extends/runs adjacent to the lower portion of this anchorage.
+Mariners are urged to use caution in this anchorage.

-(13) *Belle Chasse Anchorage.* An area 2.1 miles in length along the right descending bank of the river extending from mile 73.1 to mile 75.2 above Head of Passes.
-The width of the anchorage is 575 feet.
-The inner boundary of the anchorage is a line parallel to the nearest bank 425 feet from the water's edge into the river as measured from the LWRP.
-The outer boundary of the anchorage is a line parallel to the nearest bank 1,000 feet from the water's edge into the river as measured from the LWRP.
+(13) *Belle Chasse Anchorage.* An area, 2.15 miles in length, along the right descending bank of the river extending from mile 73.05 to mile 75.2 Above Head of Passes.

-(14) *Lower 12 Mile Point Anchorage.* An area 2.2 miles in length along the right descending bank of the river extending from mile 78.6 to mile 80.8 above Head of Passes.
 The width of the anchorage is 500 feet.
+The inner boundary of the anchorage is a line parallel to the nearest bank 375 feet from the water's edge into the river as measured from the LWRP.
+The outer boundary of the anchorage is a line parallel to the nearest bank 875 feet from the water's edge into the river as measured from the LWRP.

+Note 4 to paragraph (a)(13):

+Oak Point Revetment extends/runs adjacent to the lower portion of this anchorage.
+Mariners are urged to use caution in this anchorage.

+(14) *Lower 12 Mile Point Anchorage.* An area, 2.2 miles in length, along the right descending bank of the river extending from mile 78.6 to mile 80.8 Above Head of Passes.
+The width of the anchorage is 500 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 300 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.

+Note 5 to paragraph (a)(14):

+English Turn Revetment extends/runs adjacent to the lower portion of this anchorage.
+Mariners are urged to use caution in this anchorage.

-(15) *Lower 9 Mile Point Anchorage.* An area 2.3 miles in length along the right descending bank of the river extending from mile 82.7 to mile 85.0 above Head of Passes.
+(15) *Lower 9 Mile Anchorage.* An area, 2.4 miles in length, along the right descending bank of the river extending from mile 82.6 to mile 85.0 Above Head of Passes.
 The width of the anchorage is 500 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 300 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.

+Note 6 to paragraph (a)(15):

+Twelve Mile Point Revetment extends/runs adjacent to the lower portion of this anchorage.
+Mariners are urged to use caution in this anchorage.

 *Caution: A wreck is located within the boundaries of this anchorage.
 Mariners are urged to use caution in this anchorage.*

 (16) *New Orleans Emergency Anchorage.* An area 0.5 miles in length along the right descending bank of the river extending from mile 89.6 to mile 90.1 above Head of Passes.
 The width of the anchorage is 550 feet.
 The inner boundary of the anchorage is a line parallel to the nearest bank 250 feet from the water's edge into the river as measured from the LWRP.
 The outer boundary of the anchorage is a line parallel to the nearest bank 800 feet from the water's edge into the river as measured from the LWRP.

-Note:
+Note 7 to paragraph (a)(16):

 No vessel shall occupy this anchorage unless expressly authorized by the Captain of the Port.
 No vessel may anchor in this anchorage exceeding 24 hours without the authorization of the Captain of the Port.